vjelic/pytorch-glog-fork/Installation/ROCm_Installation_Guide_v3.7.md

     ~/bin/repo init -u https://github.com/RadeonOpenCompute/ROCm.git -b roc-3.7.x
     repo sync

-Note: Using this sample code will cause the repo to download the open source code associated with this ROCm release.
+**Note**: Using this sample code will cause the repo to download the open source code associated with this ROCm release.
 Ensure that you have ssh-keys configured on your machine for your GitHub ID prior to the download.